StateLibraryVictoria/bagit-workflow/README.md

 #### Runner scripts

 - `bagit_transfer.py` : Bags data and transfers it to a location.
 Transfers and collections are recorded in a sqlite3 database.
 - `validate_transfers.py` : Runs validation over every bag in a directory.
 Each run and each check are recorded in a sqlite3 database.
-A html report is exported at the end.
+A HTML report is exported at the end.
+- `transfer_report.py` : Generates a HTML report of all transfers in the database.
-- `report_all_databases.py` : Dumps the contents of the databases to html.
+- `report_all_databases.py` : Dumps the contents of the databases to HTML.
 This is mostly for debugging and won't scale if the databases get too big.

 ### Transfer workflow